Meta Distribution of SIR in the Internet of Things Modelled as a Euclidean Matching: Introduction

+The simplistic bipolar model assumes an equal and known distance for all communication pairs for the sake of tractability of, e.g., the statistics of the meta distribution.
+The study in~\cite[Eq.~(3.29)]{haenggi2009} points out that the nearest-neighbor distance, which scales as $\lambda^{-1/2}$ in the plane, where $\lambda$ stands for the point process intensity, could be integrated into the calculation of the outage probability.
+Later, the study in~\cite[Section 4.2]{weber2012} uses the contact distribution of planar \ac{PPP}, i.e., the Rayleigh distribution, and compares the outage probability with and without variable link distances as $\lambda\rightarrow 0$.
+Both studies~\cite{haenggi2009, weber2012}, however, neglect the inherent correlations of link distances in transmitter-receiver (Tx-Rx) pairing in ad hoc networks.
+This has subtle but, as we will show, very important effects on the statistics of the meta distribution.

-Consider user equipment (UEs) and base stations (BSs).
-Two binomial point processes in the Euclidean plane are paired-off in an edge-independent way known as a \textit{bipartite Euclidean matching}, shown in Fig. \ref{fig:torus} as studied by G. Sicuro \cite{sicuro2017}, and we ask what optimal transport looks like in this setting.
-What is the maximum data rate, in bits per second, which the UE can pass to the BS \cite{kartungiles2018}?
-This scenario is also relevant in both machine-to-machine communications and wireless sensor networks, where a massive number of spatially embedded devices aim towards distributing measurement information over their network.
-An upper bound on the maximum data rate concerns an effective ``transport plan'', which is optimised given the constraints each interferer places on its neighbouring transmitters.
-Certain transport plans will lead to some transmitter-receiver (Tx-Rx) pairs failing to meet a \textit{signal-to-interference ratio} (SIR) threshold with given reliability.
+BEMs are relevant in both machine-to-machine communications and wireless sensor networks, where a massive number of spatially embedded devices distribute measurement information over their network.
+An upper bound on the maximum data rate concerns an effective ``transport plan'', which is optimized given the constraints each interferer places on its neighboring transmitters.
+Certain transport plans will lead to some Tx-Rx pairs failing to meet an SIR with given reliability.
 The meta distribution of the SIR is thus an important idea to introduce in this setting.
-See also the related \textit{spatial outage capacity}~\cite{kalamkar2018,kalamkar2019,ganti2011}.
-We discuss the meta distribution of the SIR in Section \ref{sec:metaintro}.

-Mathematically, the \textit{reliability} is defined as the conditional probability $P_s\!\left(\theta\right)\!=\!\mathbb{P}\left({\text{SIR}}\!>\!\theta|\Phi\right)$, where $\theta$ is the operation threshold, and $\Phi$, in our case, corresponds to the point process of transmitters and receivers in a bipartite matching.
-Assuming unit-mean exponential random variables for the power fading and Bernoulli variates with parameter $\xi$ for the activity of each interferer, the reliability can be read as~\cite[Appendix]{haenggi2016}

-where $r$ is the distance of the transmitter-receiver link whose reliability is computed, and the product is over the locations $x_k$ of interferers, conditioned on the realization of $\Phi$.
+See also the related \textit{spatial outage capacity} studies~\cite{kalamkar2018,kalamkar2019}.
+The integration of \emph{variable and correlated} link distances with fading and interference into the theory of the meta distribution of the SIR is precisely the contribution of our work.
+This constitutes a preliminary but important step towards the understanding of the impact of more realistic spatial models into the performance of wireless ultra-dense networks.
+Preliminaries are discussed in Section II.
+Meta distribution and spatial outage capacity models for BEMs are investigated in Section~\ref{sec:model}.
+Section IV concludes this paper.